dcsil/PropertySense/product_research/competitor_cuj.md

 **Group Members:**
 - Sunny Kim – 100084121931
+- Carol Meng - 1008593675

-**Submission Date:** 2025/09/23
+**Submission Date:** 2025/09/24

 ## ⚡ TL;DR (Max 65 words)

 We tested multiple property valuation tools as Canadian homeowners seeking accurate home estimates.
-Started with MasterKey/Zillow but hit geographic restrictions.
-Tried Zolo (failed address lookup) then Wahi, which provided $659K estimate with $593K-$725K range.
-Process took only 5 minutes but result seemed low for our 3-bedroom unit.
+Started with Zillow but hit edge cases with weird listed prices and insufficient info.
+Tried Wahi (failed address lookup) then Zolo, which gave an estimate $1million off from similar properties in the area.
+Calculation was fast and convenient but results seem arbitrary.
 No tools used photo data for enhanced accuracy.

 ## 🎯 Goal